Ramirez hits 14th homer, Indians rout Cubs 10-1 in rematch

 The AL Central leaders moved back to .500 with an easy victory against the team that beat them two years ago to end a 108-year championship drought.

-Ramirez got the blowout going with his three-run drive in the third.
+Ramirez got Cleveland going with his three-run drive in the third.
 The Indians scored four times in the inning while chasing a wild Tyler Chatwood (3-4) and simply poured it on after that.

+"He's one of the better hitters in the game," Cleveland manager Terry Francona said.
+"You look at him (5-foot-9, 165 pounds) and I don't know if you necessarily think you see a guy who can drive the ball out of the ballpark like that.
+And now as he's accumulating some experience, he knows the pitchers, he knows how they're attacking him.
+It makes him even better."

 Trevor Bauer (4-3) went six innings in his second straight scoreless start.
 The right-hander gave up seven hits and struck out six while walking two after shutting down Detroit over eight innings in a win last week.